junxit/us-congress-bills-111/metadata.md

 - 2009-07-07 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-190, Part II.
 - 2009-07-07 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-190, Part II.
 - 2009-07-07 — Rules Committee Resolution H. Res.
 610 Reported to House.
 Rule provides for consideration of H.R.
 2965 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 Specified amendments are in order.
 All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
 In lieu of the amendment recommended by the Committee on Science and Technology now printed in the bill, it shall be in order to consider as an original bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on Small Business now printed in the bill.
+- 2009-07-08 — Amendment (A001) offered by Ms. Velazquez. (consideration: CR H7771-7773; text: CR H7771-7772)
+- 2009-07-08 — Amendment (A002) offered by Ms. Brown-Waite, Ginny. (consideration: CR H7773-7774; text: CR H7773)
+- 2009-07-08 — Amendment (A003) offered by Ms. Kosmas. (consideration: CR H7774-7775, H7777-7778; text: CR H7774)
+- 2009-07-08 — Amendment (A004) offered by Mr. Reichert. (consideration: CR H7775-7776; text: CR H7775)
+- 2009-07-08 — Amendment (A005) offered by Mr. Paulsen. (consideration: CR H7776-7777; text: CR H7776)
+- 2009-07-08 — Amendment agreed to Committee of the Whole
+- 2009-07-08 — Amendment agreed to Committee of the Whole
+- 2009-07-08 — Amendment agreed to Committee of the Whole
+- 2009-07-08 — Amendment agreed to Committee of the Whole
+- 2009-07-08 — Amendment agreed to Committee of the Whole
+- 2009-07-08 — Considered under the provisions of rule H. Res.
+610. (consideration: CR H7757-7781; text of measure as reported in House: CR H7763-7771)
+- 2009-07-08 — DEBATE - Pursuant to the provisions of H.Res.
+610, the Committee of the Whole proceeded with 10 minutes if debate on the Brown-Waite amendment.
+- 2009-07-08 — DEBATE - Pursuant to the provisions of H.Res.
+610, the Committee of the Whole proceeded with 10 minutes if debate on the Kosmas amendment.
+- 2009-07-08 — DEBATE - Pursuant to the provisions of H.Res.
+610, the Committee of the Whole proceeded with 10 minutes if debate on the Paulsen amendment.
+- 2009-07-08 — DEBATE - Pursuant to the provisions of H.Res.
+610, the Committee of the Whole proceeded with 10 minutes if debate on the Reichert amendment.
+- 2009-07-08 — DEBATE - Pursuant to the provisions of H.Res.
+610, the Committee of the Whole proceeded with 30 minutes if debate on the Velazquez amendment.
+- 2009-07-08 — DEBATE - The House proceeded with ten minutes of debate on the Simpson motion to recommit with instructions.
+The instructions contained in the motion seek to add a section at the end of the bill titled the Sense of Congress on Regular Order on Appropriations Bills.
+- 2009-07-08 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2965.
+- 2009-07-08 — House amendment agreed to: On agreeing to the Brown-Waite, Ginny amendment (A002) Agreed to by voice vote.
+- 2009-07-08 — House amendment agreed to: On agreeing to the Kosmas amendment (A003) as modified Agreed to by recorded vote: 427 - 4 (Roll no. 483).(text as modified: CR H7774)
+- 2009-07-08 — House amendment agreed to: On agreeing to the Paulsen amendment (A005) Agreed to by voice vote.
+- 2009-07-08 — House amendment agreed to: On agreeing to the Reichert amendment (A004) as modified Agreed to by voice vote.(text as modified: CR H7775)
+- 2009-07-08 — House amendment agreed to: On agreeing to the Velazquez amendment (A001) as modified Agreed to by voice vote.(text as modified: CR H7772)
+- 2009-07-08 — House amendment offered
+- 2009-07-08 — House amendment offered
+- 2009-07-08 — House amendment offered
+- 2009-07-08 — House amendment offered
+- 2009-07-08 — House amendment offered
+- 2009-07-08 — House amendment offered/reported by : Amendment (A001) offered by Ms. Velazquez.(consideration: CR H7771-7773; text: CR H7771-7772)
+- 2009-07-08 — House amendment offered/reported by : Amendment (A002) offered by Ms. Brown-Waite, Ginny.(consideration: CR H7773-7774; text: CR H7773)
+- 2009-07-08 — House amendment offered/reported by : Amendment (A003) offered by Ms. Kosmas.(consideration: CR H7774-7775, H7777-7778; text: CR H7774)
+- 2009-07-08 — House amendment offered/reported by : Amendment (A004) offered by Mr. Reichert.(consideration: CR H7775-7776; text: CR H7775)
+- 2009-07-08 — House amendment offered/reported by : Amendment (A005) offered by Mr. Paulsen.(consideration: CR H7776-7777; text: CR H7776)
+- 2009-07-08 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+610 and Rule XVIII.
+- 2009-07-08 — Kosmas amendment (A003) modified by unanimous consent.
+The modification makes clarifying and technical changes.
+- 2009-07-08 — Motion to appeal the ruling of the chair tabled.
+- 2009-07-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-08 — Mr. Price (GA) demanded a recorded vote on the Committee amendment in the nature of a substitute.
+- 2009-07-08 — Mr. Simpson appealed the ruling of the chair.
+The question was then put on sustaining the ruling of the chair. (consideration: CR H7779)
+- 2009-07-08 — Mr. Simpson moved to recommit with instructions to Small Business. (consideration: CR H7779; text: CR H7779)
+- 2009-07-08 — Ms. Velazquez moved to table the motion to appeal the ruling of the chair
+- 2009-07-08 — Ms. Velazquez raised a point of order against the motion to recommit with instructions.
+The provisions of the motion to recommit contain language that is not germane.
+Sustained by the Chair.
+- 2009-07-08 — On agreeing to the Brown-Waite, Ginny amendment (A002) Agreed to by voice vote.
+- 2009-07-08 — On agreeing to the Committee amendment in the nature of a substitute Agreed to by recorded vote: 411 - 15 (Roll no. 484).
+- 2009-07-08 — On agreeing to the Kosmas amendment (A003) as modified Agreed to by recorded vote: 427 - 4 (Roll no. 483). (text as modified: CR H7774)
+- 2009-07-08 — On agreeing to the Paulsen amendment (A005) Agreed to by voice vote.
+- 2009-07-08 — On agreeing to the Reichert amendment (A004) as modified Agreed to by voice vote. (text as modified: CR H7775)
+- 2009-07-08 — On agreeing to the Velazquez amendment (A001) as modified Agreed to by voice vote. (text as modified: CR H7772)
+- 2009-07-08 — On motion to table the motion to appeal the ruling of the chair Agreed to by recorded vote: 246 - 181 (Roll no. 485).
+- 2009-07-08 — On passage Passed by recorded vote: 386 - 41 (Roll no. 486).
+- 2009-07-08 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Kosmas amendment, the Chair put the question on adoption of the amendment and by voice vote, announced the ayes had prevailed.
+Ms. Kosmas demanded a recorded vote and the Chair postponed further proceedings until later in the legislative day.
+- 2009-07-08 — Passed/agreed to in House: On passage Passed by recorded vote: 386 - 41 (Roll no. 486).
+- 2009-07-08 — Point of order sustained against the motion to recommit with instructions.
+- 2009-07-08 — Reichert amendment (A004) modified by unanimous consent.
+The modification amends the instruction to read as follows: "Page 20, line 1, insert the following new subparagraph and redesignates subparagraphs (B) through (D) on lines 1 through 12 as (C) through (E) respectively.".
+- 2009-07-08 — Roll call votes on amendments in House
+- 2009-07-08 — Rule H. Res.
+610 passed House.
+- 2009-07-08 — Rule provides for consideration of H.R.
+2965 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+In lieu of the amendment recommended by the Committee on Science and Technology now printed in the bill, it shall be in order to consider as an original bill for the purpose of amendment under the five-minute rule the amendment in the nature of a substitute recommended by the Committee on Small Business now printed in the bill.
+- 2009-07-08 — The Chair put the question on adoption of the Committee amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union, and by voice vote announced that the ayes had prevailed.
+- 2009-07-08 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2965.
+- 2009-07-08 — The Speaker designated the Honorable Mike Ross to act as Chairman of the Committee.
+- 2009-07-08 — The previous question was ordered pursuant to the rule. (consideration: CR H7778)
+- 2009-07-08 — Velazquez amendment (A001) modified pursuant to the rule.
+The modification makes clarifying and technical changes.